 - Check the latest interest rates offered by mortgage lenders (compare lenders).

-- Request quotes from the lenders of your choice (ideally on the same day to ensure comparability) or ask our partner service HypoPlus to request them for you free of charge to save you time.
+- Request quotes from the lenders of your choice (ideally on the same day to ensure comparability).

 - The lenders send you their quotes.